Probe (1988 TV series)

-Probe is an American science fiction television series, created by veteran television writer Michael I. Wagner and science fiction author Isaac Asimov as a sort of modern version of Jonny Quest or Tom Swift.
+Probe is an American science fiction television series, created by veteran television writer Michael Wagner and science fiction author Isaac Asimov.
 It aired on ABC.
-Michael I. Wagner wrote the two-hour pilot, and became Executive Producer for the series.
+Michael Wagner wrote the two-hour pilot, and became Executive Producer for the series.
 The pilot and series starred Parker Stevenson as Austin James, an asocial genius who solved high tech crimes, and Ashley Crow as James' new secretary Mickey Castle.

 The show began as a mid-season replacement and was canceled after a two-month run of the pilot and six episodes.
 Entire episodes have made their way on the Internet through video-sharing sites including YouTube.
 It has never been officially released on home media, although it did re-air in the mid-1990s on SYFY, when it was still known as the Sci-Fi Channel in its block of short-lived TV series.

 Some episodes of the show revolved around Serendip, a company founded by Austin that he has no interest in running.
 Mickey, his Serendip-appointed secretary, plays Dr. Watson to Austin's Holmes.